Leadership

 Properties of Gas

-Gas molecules are in constant motion, moving freely and rapidly in all directions.
+Gas particles continuously move at high speeds in all directions without restriction.
 This behavior allows gases to occupy the entire volume of a container they are placed in, making them highly compressible.
 Three fundamental properties characterize gases: pressure, volume, and temperature.

 Understanding Pressure

-Pressure is the result of the gas's force applied over a specific area.
+Pressure is produced when a gas exerts force over a particular surface area.
 It is a measure of how strongly the gas molecules collide with the walls of the container.
-As gas molecules move and collide, they transfer momentum to the container, creating pressure.
-The pressure of a gas increases with an increase in the number of molecules, their speed, or the volume of the container.
+When gas molecules move and collide with the walls of their container, they impart momentum, resulting in pressure.
+This pressure rises if there are more molecules, if the molecules move faster, or if the container's volume changes.
 Pressure is measured using various units, including Pascal (Pa), atmosphere (atm), and pounds per square inch (psi).

 Force and Gas